vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/01/134/04_tubhyamuShAsaH_shuchayaH.md

 title = "04"

 +++
-I take dáṃsu here and in I.141.4 as the loc. pl. of the root noun dám- ‘house’ (so also Witzel Gotō) rather than as adv. ‘wondrously’ (Gr, Renou).
+I take dáṃsu here and in I.141.4 as the loc. pl. of the root noun dám- ‘house’ (so also Witzel Gotō) rather than as adv. ‘wondrously’ (Grassmann, Renou).
 Geldner refuses to tr.

 As with raśmíbhiḥ in I.132.5 I take raśmíṣu here as a temporal expr., contrary to the standard tr.
 The extended phrases in I.135.3, 137.2 support this view.